 Our winemaking begins in our Mornington Peninsula vineyards.
 Great wines come from great vineyards: they speak of the individual character of the soil they were grown in.
 We believe healthy soil grows healthy plants and healthy grapes.

 We do not use synthetic pesticides or herbicides in our vineyards.
 We believe in and practice organic farming and support many biodynamic principles that are supplementary to organic farming.
 Both our vineyards have been farmed biodynamically since 2007.
-We are not certified and do not intend to seek certification.

 In addition to our own vineyards we have vineyards on the Peninsula which we contract to supplement our own grape production.
 These vineyards are not organically farmed.
 They are, however, managed with as little chemical input as the owners and vineyard managers feel is appropriate.
 We have purchased fruit from these vineyards for five to 10 years.